WICG/sms-one-time-codes/README.md

 To address this, we propose a lightweight text format that services may use for delivering one-time codes over SMS.
 The format associates the code with the website's origin.
 We call such codes **origin-bound one-time codes**, and we call such messages **origin-bound one-time code messages**.

 The message format is about as simple as it gets.
 Messages begin with (optional) human-readable text.
-The last line of the message contains the orgin and the code, with the prefix characters `"@"` and `"#"` denoting which is which.
+The last line of the message contains the origin and the code, with the prefix characters `"@"` and `"#"` denoting which is which.
 Here's an example:

 ```text
 747723 is your ExampleCo authentication code.